scarlinj/Challenge_10-Team_Profile_Generator/README.md

 To test: Use "npm run test" from the base folder to run each test in the "_tests_" folder.
 This ensures the files work appropriately.

-To use: Use "node index.js" to run the file from index.js
+To use: Use "node index.js" to run the file from index.js.
+This will prompt a series of questions to answer in order to fill out information about your team.

 ## Walkthrough Video